Owl (Marvel Comics): Fictional character biography

-Over the years the Owl has become less and less human as a result of bizarre experiments he has subjected himself to in efforts to improve his natural ability to glide and repair damage to his spine that rendered him a paraplegic.
-The Owl once needed to use an exoskeleton to walk but has since recovered from this injury.

-The Owl started to re-establish his presence in the criminal underworld in the absence of the Kingpin.
-When Spider-Man visits him regarding information about the kidnapping of May Parker, the Owl says that Electro and the Vulture kidnapped her.
-This turns out to be a ploy by the Owl, who is after the two villains (hiring the Black Cat to find them) for stealing from him.
-He began to enlarge his criminal empire by refining Mutant Growth Hormone from his own genetic material, though Daredevil was able to get him arrested.
+Owl started to re-establish his presence in the criminal underworld in the absence of Kingpin.
+When Spider-Man visits him regarding information about the kidnapping of May Parker, Owl says that Electro and the Vulture kidnapped her.
+This turns out to be a ploy by Owl, who is after the two villains for stealing from him.
+Owl begins to enlarge his criminal empire by refining Mutant Growth Hormone from his own genetic material, though Daredevil was able to get him arrested.

 He managed to manipulate behind the scenes and get the Kingpin arrested for a past murder when it looked like Fisk was going to make a deal with the FBI.
 The deal in question involved Matt Murdock being arrested for being Daredevil.
 When Foggy Nelson, representing Murdock in court, visited him in jail, he was apparently killed by the other prisoners.
-The Owl later taunted Murdock about this, and Murdock, who had become unhinged due to his friend's death, brutally beat the Owl.
-Unbeknownst to the two of them, Foggy was alive at the time and in witness protection.
+Owl later taunted Murdock about this, and Murdock, who had become unhinged due to his friend's death, brutally beat Owl.
+Unbeknownst to the two of them, Nelson was alive and in witness protection.

-Later, the Owl escaped prison and stole Deathlok from S.H.I.E.L.D., killing four agents in the process.
-He sets up an auction in hopes of selling him off to the highest bidder to other supervillains.
-However, he did not ask permission from the Hood (the self-established "Kingpin of Supervillains") and the Hood subsequently stole Deathlok from the Owl and shot the Owl.

-The Owl has since then appeared in police custody.
-He was subsequently freed by the Kingpin, who sought to employ him as part of his plan to take revenge on The Hand.
-He took Dakota North captive and implied he would torture and sexually assault her in order to get information on Daredevil, who then appeared and cut every nerve in both his arms and legs using a sword the Owl had tried to attack him with.